Electrical Planning – Do You Need 3 Phase Power?

 Most houses only have single phase power.

-All the typical electrical equipment in your house such as TV, fridges, freezers lights will be single phase.
+All the typical electrical equipment in your house such as TV, fridges, freezers lights rub on single phase.power.

 The only time a domestic house will need three phase power supply is likely to be:

 - If you have a really big house with a large capacity air conditioner.

 - If you want to have an Electrical Instantaneous Water Heater.